koajs/api-boilerplate/Readme.md

 ## API Versioning

-  Use a proxy and launch new `api(1)` programs, don't version in the same application, it's brittle and pointless.
+  Use a proxy and launch new `api(1)` programs, don't version in the same application, it's brittle, bloaty and pointless.

 # License